ied3vil/LanguageSwitcher/README.md

 Laravel Language Switcher Package

 ##Description
-This package provides an easy to work with language switcher that you can use in your projects.
+This package provides an easy to work with language switcher that you can use in your projects with a wide variety of config options.
 It automatically bootstraps to your Laravel project, sets the locale, and switches the languages when needed.

 Configuration provided supports a dynamic route for switching languages that defaults to 'lang', and redirects to the '/' route.